amarpan/how-to-write-a-README/README.md

   <h2>Screenshots</h2>

+  **Requirements**:
-  **Requirements**: Screenshots of your app's landing page and any other pages of interest.
+  1. Screenshots of your app's landing page and any other pages of interest
   <div align="center">
      <img src="./images/GOOD-SCREENSHOTS-SOLO.png">
   </div>